The Agile Modeling (AM) Method

 Frances Miller

-Sixty-seven year-old Frances is the mother of four children and the grandmother of twelve.
+Sixty-seven-year-old Frances is the mother of four children and the grandmother of twelve.
 She lives in her own home, bakes a pie once a week so that she has something to serve for Sunday visitors (usually one of her children and their immediate family), and has two cats.
-The cats’ names are Fred and Wilma, names given to them by four-year old grandson Bobby.
+The cats’ names are Fred and Wilma, names given to them by four-year-old grandson Bobby.
 She likes to knit and do needlework, which she either gives away as presents to her family or donates to the annual sale to raise money for the church she belongs to.

 In The Inmates Are Running the Asylum, Alan Cooper suggests the following techniques for writing effective personas: